GKraz/CSC251Project/README.md

 ## Part 1
  Completed 2/12
- The basic set-up of the Policy class
+ The basic setup of the *Policy* class